Buddy Ebsen: The Beverly Hillbillies (1962–1971)

 Ebsen became famous as Jed Clampett, an easygoing backwoods mountaineer who strikes oil and moves with his family to Beverly Hills, California, in the long-running, fish-out-of-water CBS sitcom The Beverly Hillbillies.

 Although scorned by critics, The Beverly Hillbillies attracted as many as 60 million viewers between 1962 and 1971 and was several times the highest-rated series on television.
 The show also spawned similar Paul Henning-produced rural sitcoms such as Green Acres and Petticoat Junction, which were eventually linked in crossover episode arcs.
-The Beverly Hillbillies was still earning good ratings when it was cancelled by CBS (because programmers began shunning shows that attracted a rural audience).
-One episode, "The Giant Jack Rabbit", was the highest-rated half-hour on television to that time and remains the most-watched half-hour sitcom episode.
+The Beverly Hillbillies was still earning good ratings when it was canceled by CBS (because programmers began shunning shows that attracted a rural audience).
+One episode, "The Giant Jack Rabbit", broadcast January 8, 1964 (season 2, episode 16) was the highest-rated half-hour on television to that time and remains the most-watched half-hour sitcom episode.

 Not all was harmonious among cast members on The Beverly Hillbillies set, especially between the politically conservative Ebsen and the more liberal Nancy Kulp.
-Said Douglas, "They had a different view, so they had some heated discussions about that.
+Donna Douglas (Elly May) said, "They had a different view, so they had some heated discussions about that.
 They would go at it for weeks."
 In 1984, Kulp unsuccessfully ran for the U.S. House of Representatives as a Democrat from Pennsylvania.
 To her dismay, Ebsen supported her Republican opponent, incumbent Representative Bud Shuster, going so far as to tape an ad for Shuster that labeled Kulp as "too liberal".
 Ebsen claimed she was exploiting her celebrity status and did not know the issues.

 Barnaby Jones (1973–1980)

 Ebsen returned to television in 1973 as the title character of Barnaby Jones, which proved to be his second long-running television series.
 Barnaby Jones was a milk-drinking detective who came out of retirement to investigate the death of his son.
-Critics and CBS executives ridiculed the age of the show's audience, but it lasted 8 seasons and 178 episodes.
+The program lasted eight seasons and 178 episodes.
 Lee Meriwether, 1955 Miss America, played Barnaby's widowed daughter-in-law, Betty Jones.
 Ebsen appeared briefly as Barnaby Jones on two other productions: a 1975 episode of Cannon and the 1993 film The Beverly Hillbillies.